OctopusDeploy/docs/src/pages/docs/infrastructure/deployment-targets/kubernetes-target/index.md

       :::div{.hint}
       **Common issues:**
-      From version 2022.4 Octopus can use the `aws cli` to authenticate to an EKS cluster, earlier versions rely on the `aws-iam-authenticator`.
+      From **Octopus 2022.4**, you can use the `aws cli` to authenticate to an EKS cluster, earlier versions rely on the `aws-iam-authenticator`.
 If using the AWS account type, the Octopus Server or worker must have either the `aws cli` (1.16.156 or later) or `aws-iam-authenticator` executable on the path.
 If both are present the `aws cli` will be used.
 The EKS api version is selected based on the kubectl version.
 For Octopus 2022.3 and earlier `kubectl` `1.23.6` and `aws-iam-authenticator` version `0.5.3` or earlier must be used, these target `v1alpha1` endpoints.
 For `kubectl` `1.24.0` and later `v1beta1` endpoints are used and versions `0.5.5` and later of the `aws-iam-authenticator` are required.
 See the [AWS documentation](https://oc.to/AWSEKSKubectl) for download links.

       The error `You must be logged into the server (the server has asked for the client to provide credentials)` generally indicates the AWS account does not have permissions in the Kubernetes cluster.